Skip to main content

 OVERVIEW

 Rob Melrose, Artistic Director at the Alley, took over as artistic leader of the organization in 2019.
 His vision for the future of the Alley is both thrilling and ambitious.
-His strategic goals include upholding the Alley’s artistic excellence, keeping longtime Alley Theatre devotees eager to return each season, and creating productions and cultivating new audiences that are as diverse and vibrant as the city of Houston.
+His strategic goals include upholding the Alley’s artistic excellence, keeping longtime Alley Theatre devotees eager to return each season, creating productions and cultivating new audiences.

-Rob Melrose, Managing Director Dean Gladden and Alley’s leadership team are committed to promoting Equity, Diversity, and Inclusion (EDI) in all aspects of the Theatre’s programming and operations.
-We are conscious about fostering an environment where everyone is encouraged to bring their authentic selves.
-We embrace differences and strive to be inclusive of all backgrounds, experiences, and perspectives.
+Rob Melrose, Managing Director Dean Gladden and the Alley’s leadership team are committed to fostering an environment where everyone is encouraged to bring their authentic selves.

 HOURLY: $15/HR Minimum